GIRIC - Growing Intercultural Roots in Communities - an OPEN CALL

 - for artists, creatives, dancers, makers, movers, cultural, craft, visual, musical and all other embodied practitioners and scholars -

-Scroll down to join the GIRIC network for all UK and Internationally based practitioners and scholars!*
+Scroll down to join the GIRIC network for UK and international practitioners and scholars, and explore our curriculum.

 * Please note that there is a small admin cost for each module of GBP£5 that is reduced to £3 for GIRIC members